erandakarachchi/today-i-learned/README.md

-# today-i-learned
+# Today I learned ....
-Simple .md files to keep a record of what i learned today.
+Simple .md files to keep a record of what I learned today.
+This is a idea inspired from [khanhicetea](https://github.com/khanhicetea/today-i-learned/blob/master/README.md)